ogoudey/complex-cobot/README.md

 State variables are passed to the collaborative part.
 To collaborate, the robot associates (by an LLM) transcriptions of sensory input to functions from a defined library.
 If these functions call for planning (they are "complex") a planning domain will be instantiated with the current state variables, solved, and then executed (updating the state).

+This codebase does not have a good UI.
+To run the arm class or the car class, one must swap variables in the code manually.
+Furthermore (another TODO), the cobot or the state classes are not yet made generic yet, as they should be:

 ``` mermaid
 graph TD
     A((State)) --> B((car state))